 Slice the breasts or pull the meat from the bone.
 Reserve the juices from the bottom of the casserole dish for drizzling over top of the meat.

 *This recipe is for bone-in and skin-on chicken breasts.
 Using boneless and/or skinless breasts will require different cooking times and temperatures, and will yield different results.
+For instructions on how to bake boneless chicken breasts, visit my recipe for Garlic Herb Baked Chicken Breasts.

 Step by Step Photos